alan-turing-institute/python-project-template/README.md

 - `python_version_range`: The range of Python versions to support.
 This will be used to set the `python_requires` field in `pyproject.toml`.
 Defaults to `>=3.8`.

 Once you've answered all the questions, Copier will generate a new project in the directory you specified.
 If you're migrating existing code, you should move all your code into the `{{ pip_name }}` directory, and delete the `template` directory.

+## Inspiration

+This template heavily draws upon the [Scientific Python template](https://github.com/scientific-python/cookie) to motivate choices for default options for linters, backends etc. If you haven't worked with any of the tools in this repo (e.g. pre-commit, ruff, mypy, pytest) or want to know more about Python project setup in general, then you'll benefit from reading the fantastic [Scientific Python Development Guidelines](https://learn.scientific-python.org/development/).

+It's worth noting that the original template also has support for many more backends, including the use of compiled extensions (e.g. in Rust or C++).
+The only reason this is not a fork is that I wanted to both simplify the options available, and make the hard switch to [copier](https://copier.readthedocs.io/en/stable/) instead of [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) as a templating engine, since it lets you [natively update your project in-place to the latest template](https://copier.readthedocs.io/en/stable/updating/), even after you've worked on it for a while.